A microwave oven is an electric oven that cooks food items through the use of radio waves.

 - heating jams for glazes;

-- making quick steamed puddings, though the flavour is never as nice as steamed ones that allow the flavour of the pudding’s ingredients time to marry;
+- making quick steamed puddings, though the flavour, some say, is never as nice as steamed ones that allow the flavour of the pudding’s ingredients time to marry;

 - slowly simmering sauces on low power.